Amendment No. 1 has been deemed out of order.

 Amendment No. 2 in the name of Senator Warfield has been ruled out of order.

-Am I allowed to speak to ask a question?
+Am I allowed to ask a question?

 Which section does the Minister wish to speak on?